Skip to main content

 Fraud patterns continue to evolve across authorised push payments, account takeover, and mule networks using social engineering and misdirection.

-Debbie links detection performance to customer trust because faster interdiction and clear communication reduce harm and reputational damage.
+Detection performance ties directly to customer trust because faster interdiction and clear communication reduce harm and reputational damage.

 Security As An Enabler Of Delivery